-Reliance Infrastructure Limited Shareholder Satisfaction Survey 2008 and have been constantly endeavouring to extend the best possible services to our shareowners we seek your feedback on the same.
-Kindly, therefore, return this response form duly filled in ur R&T agents, Karvy Computershare Private Limited. indeed our privilege to have you as our shareowner and to continue to receive your trust and idence.
-Unit Plot Mac ry Computershare Private Limited : Reliance Infrastructure Limited No.17-24, Vittal Rao Nagar Ihapur erabad 500 081 Reg Shareholder Satisfaction Survey - 2008 - Response Form Nan ne of Sole/First holder : Folic No. STD Code DP I D Telephone No. Clier e-mail Kinc ly rate our services in following areas Excellent Good Needs Improvement 1.
+Reliance Infrastructure Limited Shareholder Satisfaction Survey 2008

+We have been constantly endeavouring to extend the best possible services to our shareowners and we seek your feedback on the same.
+Kindly, therefore, return this response form duly filled in to our R&T agents, Karvy Computershare Private Limited.

+It is indeed our privilege to have you as our shareowner and to continue to receive your trust and confidence.

+To, Karvy Computershare Private Limited Unit: Reliance Infrastructure Limited Plot No.17-24, Vittal Rao Nagar Madhapur Hyderabad 500 081 Reg: Shareholder Satisfaction Survey - 2008 - Response Form Name of Sole/First holder: \ Folio No. STD Code DP ID Telephone No. Client ID Kindly rate our services in following areas Excellent Good Needs Improvement 1.
 Responses to queries/complaints 2.
-3. Your overall rating of our investor service Image: Company's Presentation of information on the Company's Image: Company's website www.rinfra.com Image: Company's 4.
+Your overall rating of our investor service Presentation of information on the Company's 3. website www.rinfra.com 4.
 Quality and contents of Annual Report 2007-08 5.
-Do you have any grievance which has not been addressed so far: □ Yes □ No. If yes, please furnish details in breif 6.
-Your suggestions and comments for improvement in our services
+Do you have any grievance which has not been addressed so far: $\square$ Yes $\square$ No. If yes, please furnish details in breif Your suggestions and comments for improvement in our services